luizborges146/prework-study-guide/README.md

 ## Description

 The study guide was created for new boot camps studeents who were going through the Prework.
-It contains notes on HTML, CSS, Git, amd JavaScript
+It contains notes on HTML, CSS, Git, and JavaScript

 ## Installation